njitacm/jerseyctf-2022-challenges/bin/misdirection/README.md

 # misdirection

+## Challenge Text
+* Where'd the flag go?

+## Hint
+* There are many ways to solve this challenge, some of which are much easier than others.

+## Solution
 Simple challenge about file descriptors

-Developed by [ContronThePanda](https://github.com/PAndaContron), part of [RUSEC](https://rusec.github.io/).

-## Solution

 This binary XORs 2 arrays together and uses `write` to write the result to file descriptor 5.
 This result is (presumably) the flag.